Asociación Civil Deportivo Lara: First economic crisis and success in short tournaments

-Second crisis, hiatus and possible return
+Second crisis, hiatus and return

 In July 2021 Jorge Giménez was elected as president of the Venezuelan Football Federation (FVF) and left the club, being replaced by Daniel Villasmil, who in turn passed the baton to Khalil Yusef in March 2022.
 The club began to fall behind in its payments, while at the same time the situation on the field was not much better as the team drifted through the bottom of the table in the league season.
 Manager Eduardo Saragó, who returned to the club after being signed in July, resigned just one week after taking over upon noticing the financial situation of the club's players.
 Saragó was replaced by Jesús Ortiz, with whom Deportivo Lara started a comeback that allowed them to avoid relegation and also qualify for the final stages of the competition, narrowly missing out on a Copa Sudamericana berth.

 By the start of 2023, and with Deportivo Lara's debts already totaling more than a million USD and some of the club's players and staff announcing their departure, club president Yusef agreed to hand over the administration of the club to the Lara state government until a new owner could be found.
 However, that debt played a major factor in leading the FVF to refuse granting Deportivo Lara the club license required to compete in the 2023 Primera División season.
 The club did not enter any competition for the 2023 season, due to its administrative issues.

-Deportivo Lara remained on hiatus in 2024, but the club's return to professional activity starting from the 2025 season was announced on 11 December 2024 at a press conference held at the Estadio Metropolitano de Cabudare and led by Jose Antonio Quintero as new club chairman.
+Deportivo Lara remained on hiatus in 2024, but the club's potential return to professional activity starting from the 2025 season was announced on 11 December 2024 at a press conference held at the Estadio Metropolitano de Cabudare and led by Jose Antonio Quintero as new club chairman.
 Quintero announced that the club's administrative and legal issues were being solved and the club's debts were being paid as a mandatory requirement to apply for a license that would allow the club to play at professional level once again.

-They did not play, but are expected to return in 2026, as long as they are granted a pro license.
+Although the club also stayed out for the 2025 season, on 17 December 2025 the return to activity of Deportivo Lara was confirmed with the team entering the second tier league Liga FUTVE 2 for the 2026 season.